ltw-webdev-4/ecommerce-ux/README.md

 And finally, near the end of the term, *you’ll hand your pattern library off to one of your class peers who will create the **product details page**.*

-Before we can get started on that stuff we need to do the UX—you’ll be graded on the completeness of your UX as Jed would expect.
+Before we can get started on that stuff we need to do the UX—you’ll be graded on the completeness of your UX as expected in you IxD class.

 ## The approach & idea